A Notched Box Whisker is a graphic way to view data that can be very useful.

 The Notch - displays the a confidence interval around the median which is normally based on the median +/- 1.57 x IQR/sqrt of n.
 According to Graphical Methods for Data Analysis (Chambers, 1983) although not a formal test the, if two boxes' notches do not overlap there is ‘strong evidence’ (95% confidence) their medians differ.
 Note Here are the pages from the book.
 Citation Chambers, John M., William S. Cleveland, Beat Kleiner, and Paul A. Tukey.
 "Comparing Data Distributions."
 In Graphical Methods for Data Analysis, 62.
 Belmont, California: Wadsworth International Group;, 1983.
 ISBN 0-87150-413-8 International ISBN 0-534-98052-X

 Note: few software programs can make notched box plots (R and ProUCL for example).
 The notched box plots in this document were all generated in R which requires time to learn.
 The following web page allows you to enter data and generate notched box plots but for noncommercial use wessa.net/rwasp_notchedbox1.wasp R can also make notch box plots.
 Here is how to do it in R.

-The image below show the relationship of notched box plot and data distribution.
+The image below show the relationship of notched box plot and data distribution, variance, and populations.

 The following image shows the relationship of the box plot to standard deviations.
 It is from http://en.wikipedia.org/wiki/File:Boxplot_vs_PDF.svg